 Q 7.
 I can't bear the idea of not being thinner than everyone else.

 Thinness by itself means absolutely nothing at all.
-It's perhaps worth mentioning that very few men find thin women attractive - they're evolutionarily programmed to like the fertile curves of healthy women - and that it's really only other women who engage in these ‘thinner is better' competitions.
+It's perhaps worth mentioning that very few men find thin women attractive - they're evolutionarily inclined to like the fertile curves of healthy women - and that it's mostly women who engage in these ‘thinner is better' competitions amongst each other.
+For what?
 And now you know how stupidly easy it is to starve, how about trying something more interesting?
 How about declaring to the world that you've seen through the emptiness of the cult of thinness, and know that other aesthetics are more truly beautiful?
 How about seeking to impress, if you want to impress, through things that matter: kindness, lovingness, a sense of humour, loyalty, patience?

 Q 8.
 I think I'm an essentially awful person who doesn't deserve to be healthy.